johncattrall/cloudformation-yaml-snippets/README.md

-# cloudformation-yaml-snippets
+# CloudFormation YAML YASnippets

-CloudFormation YASnippets for use with Spacemacs or Emacs
+CloudFormation YASnippets for use with Spacemacs or Emacs.
+I couldn't find any available online, so decided to generate some.

 ## Usage instructions
 Clone or copy snippets into